devios1/Gravl/README.md

 …which is probably *not* what was intended.

 Gravl is an extremely permissive language in terms of allowed characters.
 This was one of the major limitations of XML that initially inspired the creation of Gravl.
 Unlike XML, Gravl allows you to use *any* character in a symbol that is not a reserved character or whitespace, and if that's not enough for you, you can wrap *any* text (including node names, attribute names, and values) in quotes to include any characters at all, including whitespace and reserved characters.

+###Escaping
+There are only two escaped characters in Gravl: backslash (`\`) and double-quote (`"`).
+Beyond this, strings are expected to contain the literal character you wish to encode.

+Like most languages, characters are escaped with the backslash in Gravl:

+	[Node attr="Use a \\ to \"escape\" characters in a string."]

 ##The Structure of a Node
 A node in Gravl represents an object and is always started with a `[` and ended with a `]`.
 It consists of three parts: